Solutions

 </plist>

-To connect end users to W-Fi or VPN with Microsoft NDES certificates, we'll do the following steps:
+The following steps show how to connect end users to Wi-Fi or VPN with Microsoft NDES certificates.

 When saving the configuration, Fleet will attempt to connect to the SCEP server to verify the connection, including retrieving a one-time challenge password.
 This validation also occurs when adding a new SCEP configuration or updating an existing one via API and GitOps, including dry runs.
 Please ensure the NDES password cache size is large enough to accommodate this validation.

-2. If your Wi-Fi or VPN requires certificates that are unique to each host, update the Subject.
-You can use $FLEET_VAR_HOST_END_USER_EMAIL_IDP if your hosts automatically enrolled (via ADE) to Fleet with end user authentication enabled (learn more here).
+if your hosts automatically enrolled (via ADE) to Fleet with end user authentication enabled.
 You can also use any of the Apple's built-in variables.

 <?xml version="1.0" encoding="UTF-8"?>